 A spring-loaded acupressure tool or solid hand probe is used to apply pressure to specific points on the body.
 This stimulates the body’s healing response and can help with pain relief.
 Acupressure is also sometimes used to confirm the location of a point to be needled.
 Acupressure may be used as part of a treatment and where appropriate taught for self-client care.

-In ancient times, cupping was used for respiratory conditions, but it has evolved over the years for the treatment of pain relief and musculoskeletal injuries, such as sprains, back strains, and inflammation.
+Ancient Egyptians used cupping over 5,500 years ago, and the therapy spread to cultures around the world.
+It was used for respiratory conditions, but it has evolved over the years for the treatment of pain relief and musculoskeletal injuries, such as sprains, back strains, and inflammation.

 Cupping involves placing plastic, silicon, or glass suctioning cups on the body.
 Inside the cup, a suction force pulls skin upward.
-Your body treats the cupping area like an injury and sends blood to the area to stimulate the healing process.
+Your body treats the cupping area like a micro trauma and sends blood to the area to stimulate the healing process.
 Cupping may leave marks of small bruising that generally disappear after several days to a week.
-For some patients, cupping can complement an existing treatment plan.

-For certain conditions, acupuncture points may be warmed by burning the Mugwort herb above the area of treatment or on the end of an inserted needle.
+For certain conditions, acupuncture points may be warmed by burning the Mugwort herb (Artemisia vulgaris) above the area of treatment or on the end of an inserted needle bring the warmth deeper into the body via the needles.
 Moxibustion is a form of heat application in the treatment of pain due to injury or arthritis.
 It also helps with digestive problems to alleviate cold patterns.

 Gua Sha involves rubbing the skin with a special tool and has been used traditionally for centuries to boost circulation.
-It increases blood flow, breaks up scar tissue, helps chronic pain and generally improves the health of the entire body.
+It acts on the fascia and interstitial spaces activating immune response on acute diseases.
+Gua Sha increases blood flow, breaks up scar tissue, helps chronic pain and generally improves the health of the entire body.